Kodaira dimension of moduli spaces of hyperk\"ahler varieties: Kodaira dimension for K K3[n] type with divisibility 1

 Summarizing, we have proved the following: \begin{theorem} Let $n,d$ be two positive integers such that \begin{enumerate}[(1)] \item $n-1>6$, \item $n-1\equiv 1,2\mod 4$, \item $n-1\not\in\{10,13,25,37,58,85,130,\star\},$ and \item $d$ satisfies one of the following: \begin{enumerate} \item $d\geq 3$, $d\not\equiv 0,4,7\mod 8$ and $d\notin\{5,10,13,25,37,58,85,130,\star\}$; \item $d$ is an odd prime and $d\equiv 3 \mod 4$. \end{enumerate} \end{enumerate} Then $\mathcal{M}_{\mathrm{K}3^{[n]},2d}^1$ is of general type. \end{theorem} \begin{proof} Note that under our assumptions $d\geq3$ and $(n-1)d\equiv 2,3\mod 4$.
 If assumption (4a) holds, the statement follows from Proposition~\ref{prop:sec_K3n+:rootcount} and Corollary~\ref{cor:sec_K3n+:main_cor}.
 If instead (4b) holds, we additionally use Proposition~\ref{prop:sec_K3n+:F=0}, where we note that under our assumptions $d\geq3$ and $(n-1)d\equiv 2,3\mod 4$. \end{proof}

 Similar to the strange duality phenomenon, one can construct various generically finite rational maps between moduli spaces $\mathcal{M}_{\mathrm{K}3^{[n]} 2d}^\gamma$ using lattice morphisms.
-This has already been considered by O'Grady \cite{OG89}*{page 163} (see also \cites{kon93,kon99}) in the surface case and the argument is similar.
-We restrict ourselves to the cases $\gamma=1,2$.
+This has already been done by O'Grady \cite{OG89}*{page 163} (see also \cites{kon93,kon99}) in the surface case; our argument is similar.
+We restrict to the cases $\gamma=1,2$.
 The following are examples in a much larger class of generically finite maps that one can construct between the moduli spaces $\mathcal{M}_{{\rm{K}}3^{[n]},2d}^{\gamma}$.
 We will use them to prove Theorems \ref{thm: thm5} and \ref{thm:gamma2}.